agirishkumar/prcv-project3/README.md

 # prcv-project3
 # Real-time 2-D Object Recognition

-Girish Kumar and Alexander Seljuk
+## Girish Kumar and Alexander Seljuk
+## Time travel days: 2

-This project explores binary image classification using threshholding, cleanup, segmentation, feature extraction.
-The object's features are then collected into a database and new unknown objects are then classified using algorithms like knn.
+This project explores binary image classification using threshholding, cleanup, segmentation, feature extraction, feature matching.
+Every object detected is classified given a database of features and labels.
+All the steps were implemented from the scratch.

 Running the Program

 ## To compile and execute the program, follow these steps:

-`make`

-./Assignment3
+make

+./prj3

 ## Functionality

 The program is capturing a video stream from the input and will detect objects and show their precentage of oriented bounding box filled.

-Detection mode automatically classifies any found objects bigger than a certain threshold.
-The classification is done by finding the closest neighbor or knn with 2 neighbors dependingon the classification mode.
-The database has the following object data: wallet, phone, mobile, gripper, controller, pan, headphones.
-The labeling mode allows to label objects and remember them in a database.
+Detection mode automatically classifies any number of found objects bigger than a certain pixel area.
+The classification is done by finding the scaled euclidian (closest neighbor)  or KNN with 2 neighbors depending on the classification mode.

+The database has the following object data: wallet, phone, mobile, gripper, controller, pan, headphones, vape.

+The labeling mode allows to label objects and remember them in the database.

+The confusion matrix will be built when the c key is pressed and user prompts the true label, it compares with with the detected label. when key is P is pressed it prints out the till then built confusion matrix and corresponding accuracy.

 The program reacts to the following key presses:

-`q` quit the program.
+`q` or `Esc` quit the program.

-`n` train mode, asks the user for a label and saves the current object's features into the database.
+`n` or `N` train mode, asks the user for a label and saves the current object's features into the database.

-`c` will request the correct image label to analyze if the classification was correct.
+`c` or `C` will request the correct image label to analyze if the classification was correct. (part of building confusion matrix)

-`d` detect mode - will detect and label the regions.
+`d` or `D` detect mode - will detect and label the regions.

-`k` switch to knn mode classification, uses knn to classify objects.
+`k` or `K` toggles between scaled euclidian and knn mode classification.

-`p` prints the confusion matrix.
+`p` or `P` prints the confusion matrix and the accuracy of the classification.

 ## Results:

-The program successfully classifies the known objects and detects unknown objects.

-## Time travel days: 2
+The program successfully implements the pipeline and classifies objects on a video stream.
+It can apply different matching methods(knn and nearest neighbor).
+And automatically detect if an object is not known.